Hercules1337/hercules1337.github.io/HTB/ProgressiveNotes.md

 ### Machines
 1. Meow
-* Nmap used to discover open ports, services and more.
+- Nmap used to discover open ports, services and more.
-* nmap command used for easy machine --> _$~nmap -sV -O -Pn -n -p- -T5 TargetIP_
+- nmap command used for easy machine --> _$~nmap -sV -O -Pn -n -p- -T5 TargetIP_
-1. -sV: Service version detection
+  - -sV: Service version detection
-2. -O: Operating System detection
+  - -O: Operating System detection
-3. -Pn: Skip host discovery (assume host is up — useful for HTB)
+  - -Pn: Skip host discovery (assume host is up — useful for HTB)
-4. -n: Don’t resolve DNS (faster)
+  - -n: Don’t resolve DNS (faster)
-5. -p-: Scans all TCP ports
+  - -p-: Scans all TCP ports
-6. -T5: Fastest timing (safe for most HTB machines)
+  - -T5: Fastest timing (safe for most HTB machines) -Telnet can be logged in with "root" without a password just with this command below
-* Telnet can be logged in with "root" without a password just with this command below
+  - _$~telnet IP_
-* _$~telnet IP_
+  - Then login with "root", no password needed

 2. Fawn
 3. Dancing